danielmcmillan/CharLCD/README.md

 ## TODO

-* Support brightness control of the backlight using hardware PWM
 * Add support for drawing basic primitives to LCDController
 * Improve efficiency by reordering custom symbols to reduce the number of writes required
 * Support alternate LCDBackend implementations